Multi-Subarray FD-RIS Enhanced Multi-user Wireless Networks: With Joint Distance-Angle Beamforming: Introduction

-Fortunately, the frequency diverse array (FDA) antenna serves as a prime example of achieving effective distance-angle beamforming in far-field communications \cite{antonik2006frequency}.
-Specifically, before transmitting the signal, a slight frequency offset is introduced to the carrier of each antenna, through which the distance dimension can be effectively incorporated into the transmitted signal.
+Fortunately, the frequency diverse array (FDA) antenna serves as a prime example of achieving effective distance-angle beamforming in antenna systems \cite{antonik2006frequency}.
+Specifically, before transmitting the signal, a slight frequency offset is introduced to the carrier of each antenna, through which the distance-dimension beamforming can be effectively incorporated into the signal's transmitting.
 Actually, FDA antennas were originally applied in radar systems to enhance their detection capabilities \cite{khan2014frequency, xiong2016frequency}.
-To further improve the spectral efficiency and capacity of wireless communications, some researchers begin to introduce FDA technology into communication systems \cite{wang2018retrodirective, liu2023rate, nusenu2022power}, exploring its potentials in enhancing communication performance. \cite{wang2018retrodirective} initially integrates the FDA technology into simultaneous wireless information and power transfer systems, and extensive numerical results demonstrate that FDA can significantly outperform phased arrays in enhancing users' achievable rates and energy harvesting capabilities.
+Recently, some researchers begin to introduce FDA technology into communication systems \cite{wang2018retrodirective, liu2023rate, nusenu2022power} to explore its potentials in enhancing communication performance. \cite{wang2018retrodirective} initially integrates the FDA technology into simultaneous wireless information and power transfer systems, and extensive numerical results demonstrate that FDA can significantly outperform phased arrays in enhancing users' achievable rates and energy harvesting capabilities.
 Inspired by the intrinsic mechanism of the FDA antennas, if RIS can integrate different frequency offsets into the incident signals, it has the potential to achieve joint distance-angle beamforming for the incoming signals.
 However, unlike FDA antennas, RIS, as a passive device, lacks the ability to attain signal frequency diversity through RF components.